Generic selectors

 AC Milan have won seven European titles, including five since 1989.
 They are undoubtedly the bigger club on a global stage.

-However, Inter Milan have won 35 trophies in Italy and AC Milan have won three fewer.
-It speaks volumes that in Italy the ‘Derbi d'Italia' (The Derby of Italy) is played between Juventus – the country's most well-supported club – and Inter, rather than AC Milan.
+However, Inter Milan have won 37 trophies in Italy, and AC Milan have won six fewer.
+It speaks volumes that in Italy, the ‘Derbi d'Italia' (The Derby of Italy) is played between Juventus – the country's most well-supported club—and Inter rather than AC Milan.

-Inter have also appeared in a major European final most recently, defeated by Manchester City in the 2023 UEFA Champions League final.
+Inter also appeared in a major European final, most recently being defeated by Manchester City in the 2023 UEFA Champions League final.